 - Server Device Id address of the i-Vu® web server (default is 169999) - Communications Time-out (in milliseconds) increase this value only if downloads to controllers or routers fail with communication time-out errors. - Communication Retries default is 3 - Group Cache Controller select the peer caching router.
-See To set up peer caching for details (page 156). - BACnet Discovery locates all accessible BACnet networks, BACnet devices, and BACnet objects on a BACnet network.
+See To set up peer caching for details (page 160). - BACnet Discovery locates all accessible BACnet networks, BACnet devices, and BACnet objects on a BACnet network.
 Typically used to integrate BACnet third-party devices into the i-Vu® system.
-See To discover third-party BACnet networks, devices, and objects (page 129).
+See To discover third-party BACnet networks, devices, and objects (page 134). - Device Password Supported only for a router with a drv_gen5 driver.
+It can be set in SiteBuilder or the i-Vu® interface from the Site level on the Properties page to restrict access to the controller setup pages when connecting through the Service Port.